databendlabs/databend/README.md

 FuseQuery is a Cloud Distributed SQL Query Engine at scale.

-Distributed and Cloud ClickHouse from scratch in Rust.
+Cloud-Native and Distributed ClickHouse from scratch in Rust.

 Give thanks to [ClickHouse](https://github.com/ClickHouse/ClickHouse) and [Arrow](https://github.com/apache/arrow).